NBISweden/workshop-python/ht19/project.md

 <p> Cystic fibrosis is a complex disease, where patients often
 manifest the following symptoms: problems with lung functions, diabetes and infertility.
 From a genetic point of view, there are several mutations associated with this disease.
-In particular, the CFTR gene (short for Cystic Fibrosis Transmembrane Conductance Regulator) encodes an ion channel protein acting in epithelial cells, and carries several non-synonymous genetic variants, with alterations leading to premature stop codons, that are known to cause the disease.</p>
+The gene CFTR (short for Cystic Fibrosis Transmembrane Conductance Regulator) encodes an ion channel protein acting in epithelial cells and is encoded on chromosome 7 of the human genome.
+CFTR carries several non-synonymous genetic variants, some of which leading to premature stop codons that are known to cause the disease.</p>

 <hr/>

 <p data-mark="Goal"><b>Goal</b>: In this assignment, you have access
-to the human reference genome as well as the genome annotation.
-In addition, you have full genome sequence data from five individuals from a family at risk of carrying mutations related to the disease.</p>
+to the human reference genome (chromosome 7) as well as the full genome annotation.
+In addition, you have genome sequence data (chromosome 7) from five individuals from a family at risk of carrying mutations related to the disease.</p>